Hibernoma

 A hibernoma is a benign neoplasm of vestigial brown fat.
-The term was originally used by the French anatomist Louis Gery in 1914.
+They were first described under the name 'pseudolipoma' by the German physician H. Merkel in 1906 and the term hibernoma was proposed by the French anatomist Louis Gery in 1914 because of its resemblance to brown fat in hibernating animals.

 Signs and symptoms

 Patients present with a slow-growing, painless, solitary mass, usually of the subcutaneous tissues.
 It is much less frequently noted in the intramuscular tissue.
 It is not uncommon for symptoms to be present for years.

 Benign neoplasm with brown fat is noted.

 Diagnosis

 Imaging findings

 In general, imaging studies show a well-defined, heterogeneous mass, usually showing a mass which is hypointense to subcutaneous fat on magnetic resonance T1-weight images.
 Serpentine, thin, low signal bands (septations or vessels) are often seen throughout the tumor.

 Pathology findings

 From a macroscopic perspective, there is a well-defined, encapsulated or circumscribed mass, showing a soft, yellow tan to deep brown mass.
 The size ranges from 1 to 27 cm, although the mean is about 10 cm.